AmogusGrepper/S21_C2_SimpleBashUtils/README.md

 You need to develop the grep utility:
 - Support of the following flags: `-e`, `-i`, `-v`, `-c`, `-l`, `-n`.
-- Only pcre or regex libraries can be used for regular expressions.
+- Only pcre2 or regex libraries can be used for regular expressions.
 - The source, header and make files must be placed in the src/grep/ directory.
 - The resulting executable file must be placed in the directory src/grep/ and named s21_grep.